chtheodoro/habfuzz/tests/README.md

 2. Navigate to the habfuzz/tests directory
 3. Type 'make -f t_xxxx' (without the quotes) to run each test.
 For example, if you want to run the centroid unit test type 'make -f t_centroid'

 If all asserts pass, your subroutine is ready to go!

+WARNING!
+The test for the subroutine 'fuzzifier' uses the three input files located in the tests_input folder, so don't change anything in that folder